In summary, an Instructional Designer can do the following…

 An Instructional Designer can:

-- Relies on current research in educational psychology, educational theory and systems analysis to ensure the most suitable teaching methods are used.
+- Use current research in educational psychology, educational theory and systems analysis to ensure the most suitable teaching methods are used

-- Bases their decisions on proven instructional design methods.
+- Base their decisions on proven instructional design methods

-- Uses pedagogically sound teaching methods and the latest technology to design effective learning products.
+- Use pedagogically sound teaching methods and the latest technology to design effective learning products

-- Has a deep knowledge of the various strategies and technologies that can be applied to course design.
+- Draw from their deep knowledge of the various strategies and technologies that can be applied to course design

-- Works with the Subject Matter Expert (SME) or “content specialist”
+- Work with Subject Matter Experts (SME) or “content specialist”